cdozdil/OptiScaler/.github/ISSUE_TEMPLATE/crash-bug.md

 - [ ] Yes
 - [ ] No

+Also please mention in description which upscaler inputs are used (which upscaler you selected in game settings).

 #### Did you check the [Wiki](https://github.com/cdozdil/OptiScaler/wiki)?
  - [ ] Yes
  - [ ] No

 #### Please describe the issue and steps to reproduce it
-*Example:* Game is crashing when switching to FSR4.
+*Example:* I am using DLSS in game settings and the game is crashing when switching to FSR4.

 #### I have attached
  - [ ] OptiScaler.log _(set `LogLevel=0` and `LogToFile=true` in Optiscaler.ini, zip it if too big)_